 As far as pickled foods go, sauerkraut has a fairly neutral flavor.
 Kraut does not have the funk of some other fermented foods but rather a salty and sour flavor profile.

 How to Shop for Sauerkraut

 There are tons of options available in the world of commercially prepared krauts!
-You can find sauerkraut online, in grocery stores, and in farmer’s markets.
+You can find sauerkraut at grocery stores and farmer’s markets.
 Typically it will be jarred in the pickle or condiment section of the store.
 It is shelf-stable but should be refrigerated after opening.

 Sauerkraut comes in different varieties that may include extras like beets, carrots, or other greens.
-These fun renditions can add a little extra flavor and make the sauerkraut really taste good!
+These fun renditions can add extra flavor and make the sauerkraut taste really good!

 How to Prepare Homemade Sauerkraut